WASdev/sample.javaee7.sleepybatchlet/README.md

 ## WAS Traditional

-**Note**: In WebSphere Application Server traditional the support for JSR 352 is limited to an in-memory (non-persistent) job respository.
+**Note**: In WebSphere Application Server traditional the support for JSR 352 is limited to an in-memory (non-persistent) job repository.

 ### Install using the Administrative Console
 1. In your preferred browser, go to the Integrated Solutions Console; for example: http://hostname:9060/ibm/console/